 The new location has proven to be a good move with new customer traffic.

 Clay and Missy purchased an awesome home place in the country and they built a private classroom and range.
 It has pleasant covered shooting positions with ceiling fans, lighting, and a restroom to make sure the students are comfortable.
 Then came the instructors!
-They now have on staff two Raleigh Police officers, David Page and Robert Strickland, who do the majority of the training and conducting classes .
+They now have on staff two Raleigh Police officers, David Page and John Owens, who do the majority of the training and conducting classes .
 (Please see the classes section of the website).

 Fuquay Gun decided to offer Class 3 items such as sound suppressors, short barrelled rifles, shotguns and even the occasional full auto firearm.
 As of June 2012, we are now a dealer for many of these items.